rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     [root@localhost ~]# systemctl  status  crond.service
     ```

-    By default, the output will include the most recent 10 journal lines/entries/logs.
+   The output will include the most recent 10 journal lines/entries/logs by default.

 6. View the status of `crond.service` and suppress showing any journal lines.
 Type: